ericyu049/form-ocr/README.md

  ### Find Boundary Box Model Training

  After we label all the data, we need to train a model that can predict the boundary of the first section of the form.
-In this project we are using PyTorch and we will be doing a transfer training with fasterrcnn_resnet50_fpn model.
+In this project we are using PyTorch and we will be doing a transfer training with fasterrcnn_resnet50_fpn model, since this problem is actually very similar to object detection/recognition problem.

  ### Performing OCR for the Cropped Section